NEED HELP? Call or text: (206) 462-0911 or (206) 940-6430 | EMAIL: firstname.lastname@example.org

 - Ability to work an irregular work schedule (subject to change), including some on-call hours as necessary.

-Send resume and cover letter to Betsey Archambault Betsey@vashondoveproject.org, detailing your unique interest and qualifications for this position.
+Send resume and cover letter to Betsey Archambault Betsey@vashondoveproject.org by January 10, 2018, detailing your unique interest and qualifications for this position.

 The DOVE Project is an equal opportunity employer.
 We do not discriminate in hiring or employment on the basis of race, color, religion, sex, national origin, ancestry, age, marital or veteran status, disability, gender identity, sexual orientation, gender expression, gender identity or any protected status.

-Employment is contingent upon successful completion of a Washington State Patrol background check.
+Employment is contingent upon successful completion of a Washington State criminal background check.

 The above statements are intended to describe the general nature and level of work being performed by people assigned to this classification.
 They are not to be construed as an exhaustive list of all responsibilities, duties, and skills required of personnel so classified.
 All personnel may be required to perform duties outside of their normal responsibilities from time to time, as needed.